R3MOB-Stage-2A-2025/classification/README.md

 2. *Openalex* enhances what *Crossref* can give with its own metadata,

-3. The *llm* called **sentence-transformers** from *HuggingFace* labellizes a generated dataset that is close to your searching query,
+3. The *llm* called **sentence-transformers** from *HuggingFace* labellizes a generated dataset that is close to your searching query (this part has to be done manually),

 4. The current classification model, trained on that dataset, classifies the searched paper amongst the given themes (here, the categories given by